 Program 5.D: Rental Inspection Pilot Code Enforcement will collect data through a complaint-based rental inspection pilot.
 Code Enforcement staff will respond to tenant complaints of habitability and substandard conditions in the Unincorporated Alameda County and inspect corresponding housing units.
 Staff will follow enforcement and abatement procedures from Ordinance 6.65 of the Neighborhood Preservation Ordinance and/or Chapter 15.28 of the Building Code.
 Responsible Party: Community Development Agency - Planning, Code Enforcement Division Funding Source: American Rescue Plan Act Funds Time Frame: 2023-2025 Quantified Objectives: Submit yearly reports to the Board of Supervisors Transportation and Planning committee regarding efficacy of pilot.
 Program 5.E: Condominium Conversion Continue to enforce the Condominium Conversion Guidelines.
 The County's apartment housing stock represents an important source of affordable housing to lower and moderate-income households.
 Loss of apartment housing due to conversion to common interest developments (such as condominiums) compromises the County's ability to address rental housing needs.
 However, condominiums may also provide affordable housing opportunities.
 In response to these concerns, in 1979 the County drafted guidelines to regulate the condominium conversion process.
-Alameda County Housing Element Public Review Draft - August 2023 The guidelines list specific performance standards that must be met prior to conversion which include requirements for parking, open space, and energy efficiency.
+The guidelines list specific performance standards that must be met prior to conversion which include requirements for parking, open space, and energy efficiency.
 The guidelines also establish provisions for protecting the rights of tenants currently residing in units that are approved for conversion.
-These provisions include specific purchasing rights for tenants, as well as eviction clauses to which the owners must adhere.
-Responsible Party: Community Development Agency - Planning, Public Works Agency - Development Services Funding Source: Planning and Permit Fees, General Fund Time Frame: Ongoing.
+These provisions include specific purchasing rights for tenants, as well as eviction Responsible Party: Community Development Agency - Planning, Public Works Agency - Development Services Funding Source: Planning and Permit Fees, General Fund Time Frame: Ongoing.